rak-n-rok/Krake/docs/user/observer-schema.rst

 Observed fields
 ---------------

-A field value will be observed if it's defined in the observer schema.
+A field value will be observed if it is defined in the observer schema.
 Its value should be ``null`` (in YAML), except for fields used for the resource identification.

 In the example above:

-- the ``spec.type`` of the Service is not observed, as it's not present in the custom observer schema.
+- the ``spec.type`` of the Service is not observed, as it is not present in the custom observer schema.
 Its original value is specified in the manifest file, but Krake doesn't guarantee this value to remain.
-- the ``spec.app.selector`` of the ``Service`` is observed as it's present in the custom manifest file.
+- the ``spec.app.selector`` of the ``Service`` is observed as it is present in the custom observer schema.
 Krake guarantee that its original value will remain the same, by observing the value and reverting any changes which were not made through Krake.
 - the ``spec.sessionAffinity`` of the ``Service`` is observed.
-As it's not present in the manifest, the Kubernetes API will initialize it.
+As it is not present in the manifest, the Kubernetes API will initialize it.
 Once it has been initialized by Kubernetes, Krake guarantee that its value will not be modified outside of Krake.

 .. warning::